syncfusion-content/wpf-docs/wpf/PDF/Document-Conversion.md

 pdfDocument.Save("Output.pdf")

 pdfDocument.Close(True)

->
+{% endhighlight %}

-> _Note: HTML To PDF conversion allows text selection and search within the generated document.
+> Note: HTML To PDF conversion allows text selection and search within the generated document.
 However, in machines where IE9 is installed, document would contain Bitmap image of the converted page/file thereby restricting text selection and search.
 This behavior can be changed for certain webpages by changing the registry value.
-For more details, refer to Frequently Asked Questions section._
+For more details, refer to Frequently Asked Questions section.

 Authentication

 You can use the ConvertToImage method to access the authenticated web pages by passing its user credential values as arguments.
 The following code example illustrates this:

-[C#]
+{% highlight c# %}